 Limitations and Suggestions

 The main limitation of the study was criterion social interaction anxiety for which the participants were asked to reveals their honest information hence, it was a self-report measure so, it could have been done in experimental settings.
 Other demographics variables could have been examined like parenting styles could play a vital role in social interaction anxiety.
 Body mass index was also self-reported the participant could have under-estimated their weight and age while over-estimated their height so, these could have been checked manually by the researcher.
-Since, the study has been done on obese, all other weight categories have also been examined.
+Since, the study has been done on obese; all other weight categories have also been examined.

 References